** TINS of TASTE MUSEUM ** within the NationalBreadMuseum.org

 GERMANY

-F. AD.
-RICHTER & CIE
+F. ADRICHTER & CIE

-By all information found today, having to rely on the internet (without being in Germany, knowing the German language, & having the best libraries & research resources to access, OR not having a "Lebkuchen tin historian" to associate with, if there is such a person), this tin is one of the two oldest in the Tins of Taste Museum's treasured Lebkuchen tins -- somewhere at 1890 - 1910.
+By all information found today, having to rely on the internet (without being in Germany, knowing the German language, & having the best libraries & research resources to access, OR not having a "Lebkuchen tin historian" to associate with, if there is such a person), this tin might be one of the two oldest in the Tins of Taste Museum's treasured Lebkuchen tins -- somewhere at 1890 - 1910.
 It appeared in 2023 in Indiana, USA.

 A Bit of Background